 6-8 weeks after the wedding

 I’ll send the link to your full proof gallery.
 If you’ve purchased an album, we’ll schedule a review session.
-If you’ve purchased digital files, you will be able to download your images.
+You will be able to download your hi-res images.
 You’ll also select any pre-purchased wall displays.
+For digital-only clients, your USB drive will be in the mail!

 6 weeks after you approve your album design

 I’ll deliver your album!
-If you’ve purchased digital files, you’ll get a USB drive with your album.
+You’ll get the USB drive with your album, too.

 Wedding Day Timeline